shootTheLuck/Context-Menu/README.md

 contextMenu.addMenuOption("Create");

 // append to page element
-// note: document.body element will only be as large as it's children rectangleElement.appendChild(contextMenu);
+// note: document.body element will only be as large as its children rectangleElement.appendChild(contextMenu);

 // listen for events